 ADCG is proposing to redevelop Block 1 Section 30 Deakin (44 Macartney Crescent and 16 Newdegate Street).

-The development proposal includes the demolition of all existing structures on site and construction of eight (8) two-storey supportive housing dwellings.
+The development proposal includes the demolition of all existing structures on site and construction of eight (8) two-storey supportive housing dwellings and Crown Lease variation to remove the concessional status and to permit use of the site for supportive housing.
 A select choice in building materials will help to emulate the surrounding suburban character.
 All eight dwellings will be designed to incorporate adaptable features and will be marketed to over 55 year olds as ‘ageing-in-place’ residences.

 The site is located on an island (Block 1 Section 30 Deakin), with an area of 5909m2.
 It is accessible off Adelaide Avenue, via Kent Street.